History of Expressionist Painting (1880-1930)

 The Futurists had begun with Neo-Impressionism and borrowed also from Cubism; they in their turn, however, furnished a concept in the dynamism achieved through their analysis of movement - which continued to have an influence in France and Germany even after 'classic' futurism had come to an end with the outbreak of war.

 Without the work of the Russian artists the art of Der Blaue Reiter would be inconceivable, and that of the Parisian scene the poorer.
-The evolution of Russian expressionism began in 1906 in Moscow with the founding of the joint association, The Skyblue Rose (Die Himmelblaue Rose), whose leading members were Mikhail Larionov (1881-1964), his companion Goncharova (1881-1962) and the Burliuk brothers.
+The evolution of Russian expressionism began in 1906 in Moscow with the founding of the joint association, The Skyblue Rose (Die Himmelblaue Rose), whose leading members were Mikhail Larionov (1881-1964), Natalia Goncharova (1881-1962), David Burlyuk (1882-1967) and his brother Vladimir.
 These artists had made their appearance the same year in the exhibition of Russian art in the Paris Salon d'automne.
 They developed their art in constant contact with Western Europe.

 Contacts with Cubism and Futurism led Larionov and Goncharova to Rayonism.
 In this, objects and figures were split into 'ray' diagrams, into colour bundles out of which purely abstract shapes were eventually formed.
 Despite their affiliation with the 'traditionalist' rather than 'international' wing of the Russian art scene, Larionov and Goncharova left Russia in 1914, and settled in Paris.